 Prior to joining Chemical Financial Corporation, Gary Torgow was the chairman and co-architect of the third-largest bank in the State of Michigan, Talmer Bancorp.
 Under his leadership, Talmer Bancorp acquired eleven other banks across five states and has grown from a 90 million dollar institution to nearly 7 billion dollars.
 Talmer Bancorp has 87 branch locations and 20 loan offices in Midwestern states.

 In addition to Gary’s business activities, he has been asked to serve on a number of prominent civic, charitable and business-related organizations.
 They include Jackson National Life Insurance Company of New York, Blue Cross Blue Shield of Michigan, The Detroit Crime Commission, The Levin Center of Wayne State University’s Law School and Business Leaders of Michigan.
-Gary is also a board member of the Henry Ford Hospital and Wayne State University Foundations and is a member of the board of trustees of Community Foundation of Southeastern Michigan.
+Gary is also a board member of the Henry Ford Hospital and was previously a board member for Wayne State University Foundations and is a member of the board of trustees of Community Foundation of Southeastern Michigan.

 Gary Torgow’s business career in Michigan has included serving as chairman of a number of significant city and statewide boards and commissions.
 These include chairman of the board for the Detroit Economic Growth Corporation and the Michigan Civil Rights Commission.